Identity management archived articles

 Subscribe to the RSS feed for this category only

-Identity management and Jabber and Knowledge management and Military and Mobile computing and Social networking and Technology and Telecommunications and The Web23 Oct 2008 at 14:42 by Jean-Marc Liotier
+Identity management and Jabber and Knowledge management and Military and Mobile computing and Networking & telecommunications and Social networking and Technology and The Web23 Oct 2008 at 14:42 by Jean-Marc Liotier

 I have become a user of Brightkite, a service that provides situational awareness in the geographical context.
 Once its relationship to user location information sources such as Fire Eagle improve, it may become a very nice tool, especially in mobile use cases where location reporting may be partly automated.